omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![Browse block with the edit query element](../sites/sitesfiles/sitepg_query_update.png)

 The *Limit* field lets you set the number of resources to display in the block; any additional results from your query can be accessed on a search page linked from the bottom of the block (you set the text of the link in the *browse link text* field below).
+The *Components* field lets you decide what to display in your browse for each resource: the Heading, the Body, and or the Thumbnail.
+If not set in Site Settings, Heading defaults to resource Title and Body to resource Description.

 The *Preview Title* field sets the heading above the browse section on the page.

-The *Browse link text* field sets the link text at the bottom of the block - the block will only display as many results as you set in the *Limit* field above.
+The *Link text* field sets the link text at the bottom of the block - the block will only display as many results as you set in the *Limit* field above.

 ### Item Showcase
 A list of items.